 Gogo monthly pass

 Only works if you are with Verizon (which I switched to because I travel and was tired of dead spots with my previous carrier).
 This app runs on your laptop (and kindle fire hdx) to receive and send SMS messages that you would usually do on your phone.
 Particularly useful while flying to be able to receive and respond to your text messages.
 (See gogo internet.)

 Hertz Status - Presidents Circle (comes with Delta Platinum Status)

 Thursday, January 8, 2015

-There is an anti-pattern that I have noticed as a consultant working with Scrum implementations however.
-While management are happy with their agile process and seeing new functionality being added every sprint, typically they are not budgeting for any maintenance.
+There is an anti-pattern that I have noticed as a consultant working with Scrum implementations.
+While management is happy with their agile process and seeing new functionality being added every sprint, typically they are not budgeting for any maintenance.

 The reason that we call it debt is that you need to pay it back at some point.
 The longer you wait to pay it, the more interest it has accrued and compounded.
-Not only are you not paying the compounding interest back, you are continuing to add to the debt by adding complexity onto complexity and sloppy code onto sloppy code increasing the already compounded debt.
+Not only are you not paying the compounding interest back, but you are also continuing to add to the debt by adding complexity to complexity and sloppy code onto sloppy code increasing the already compounded debt.
 The longer you leave the debt unpaid, the more effort and time it takes to fix the mess.
 This is what agile looks like without any discipline around cleaning up the code during each sprint and being vigilant to improve the architecture as it evolves.
-This is agile done wrong - which I see all too often in scrum implementations, and has been called "flaccid scrum" 2.
-To dig yourself out of this debt, it is going to cost you - a lot.
+This is agile done wrong - which I see all too often in Scrum implementations, and has been called "Flaccid Scrum" 2.
+To dig yourself out of technical debt, it is going to cost you - a lot.